matey-jack/wide-ergonomic-keyboard-layouts/README.md

 If you want to inspect the mappings or compile them yourself using MS Keyboard Layout Creator, check the `.klc` files in the repo.
 If you just want to get the keymap to install in Windows and use it, head to the [releases] tab.

+# What about programmable keyboards?

+Great Question!
+This repo doesn't have any wide-map config for any type of programmable keyboard because there's so much variation and also because it's so easy to configure these keyboards individually.
+If you want to try a wide keymap, just fire up your keyboard programming tool, move the letters (and other character keys) around, and within a few minutes you'll be able to try it.

+I made this repository mostly for use with laptops, for when you don't have an external keyboard around.
+Otherwise, I recommend that any external keyboard you buy should be programmable for several reasons:
+ * you can use the wide-mod config on any operating system, even Android, iOS, ChromeOS which don't otherwise let you configure the keymap for physical keyboards.
+ * you can add a nav-layer, so you don't need to reach far for the home/end and cursor keys if you just want to move a few characters/words back to fix a typo.
+ * you can fix a lot of the awkward keyboard shortcuts like Windows Win+Shift+S for a screenshot; I just turned it into Fn+S.
+ * and finally, you can also make other improvements to the base keymap, like swapping J and N or going full QWPR to minimize your finger movement during typing of long(ish) English messages or text (such as what I am just typing here, haha).

 # I know Qwerty and Colemak, but what is Qwpr?